Abstract Submission Guidelines

 Dates & Deadlines

 Please read the following guidelines carefully prior to submitting your abstract.
-Your abstract may be rejected immediately if you don’t follow this guidelines.
+Your abstract may be rejected immediately if you don’t respect these guidelines.

 General Guidelines

-An abstract must be fully self-contained and make sense by itself, without further reference to outside sources or to the actual paper.
-It should highlight key content areas, your research purpose, the relevance or importance of your work, and the main outcomes.
-We encourage work that introduces new ideas, concepts, research and deepens understanding in various fields.
+The goal of an abstract is to be fully self-contained and make sense by itself, without further reference to outside sources or the actual paper.
+It should highlight key content areas, your research purpose, the relevance or importance of your work, and primary outcomes.
+We encourage work that introduces new ideas, concepts, and research that deepens our understanding of various fields.

 Language